AMSP-04/NETN-SE/NETN-SE.md

 ### Purpose

-The NETN-SE FOM Module provides a common standard interface for representing persistent abstact geographical objects that can be (re-)used and referenced for specifying locations, paths, areas and volumes.
-The module also include the representation of facilities with a function or capability to perform activities.
+The NETN-SE FOM Module provides a common standard interface for representing persistent abstact geographical objects that can be (re-)used and referenced for specifying locations, paths, etc. The module also include the representation of facilities with a function or capability to perform activities.

 ### Scope